and Season 1 Story Arcs

 - Enneagram Personality Type: 1, the Reformer.

 Orlando is a Sea Monkey who assists Huit in his Aquarium Headquarters (AQHQ).
 He is about 4 inches tall, very smart, dedicated to duty and the common good - but plagued with delusions of grandeur and a sense of entitlement.
 He believes his superior intellect and standing should propel him to the position of Tech Chief, or even Ship’s Captain.
 He thinks this should be obvious to everyone.
 He speaks with a British royal accent and says “Carry On” a lot.
-(Think of Jeeves from Jeeves and Wooster: “Very good, sir” “Indeed, sir” “It does give one pause, sir.”)
+He is comfortable swimming or walking and can breathe in or out of water.
 See also: Species and Civilizations section for the Sea Monkey backstory.

 - Humanoid Cruise Director (later shown to be a robot) aboard the GSS Rhapsody